rexhip/rexhip/README.md

  - Take care of executing the queries, one by one.
  - Logging capabilities for development and debugging.
- - Avoid global states, which make it possible to create reusable device blocks, equivalent to proibus gsd-files.
+ - Avoid global states, which make it possible to create reusable device blocks, similar to proibus gsd-files.
  - Clean and readable API.
  - Readable code still for application with hundreds of devices.
  - Advanced timeout handler that reduce idle time.